 Where all the jobs at?

 - I just got a bs in chemistry and haven’t found a job in the 6 months I’ve looked.
 Forget it, I’m going wwoofing to learn agriculture!
 After that I’ll find some other way to make money.
 There’s a lot of money out there for we chemists to make ourselves.
 If you can’t find a job, make one!

 how much do chemists earn?

 - I saw some ppl complaining about too low salaries but I think they weren’t that low.
 I am from Slovenia and a usual salary for whatever you do is 17500 dollars per year or less even with a degree.

 Better than being a hobo

 - I see all the responses on here, and honestly I understand how it can feels.
 Being like you not getting anywhere in life and you probably smarter than the guy that cut your check probably suck.
 However, all this happen to me before I became a chemistry major.
 NO MATTER WHAT YOU PEOPLE SAY CHEMISTRY SAVE MY LIFE.
-This is coming from your so-called average African-American male, who is proud that he not dead or in jail and keepi busy keeping himself to the highest potential of understanding the world in a different perspective view from that idiot english major who will one day need to wipe and shelther himself in a big house made by the chemicals I will one day contribute to society.
+This is coming from your so-called average African-American male, who is proud that he not dead or in jail and keeping busy keeping himself to the highest potential of understanding the world in a different perspective view from that idiot English major who will one day need to wipe and shelter himself in a big house made by the chemicals I will one day contribute to society.
 It not about the money people, it about making sure that this world does not shatter and bring about another ice age.
 If you want a career-changer, sure go ahead you a chemist everyone wants you..YOU probably just a spoiled person that was probably premed or couldn’t cut it in Calc 3. – CHEMISTRY IS LIFE

 - — blackmale chemist